Aman-kumar001/CSSProgress/README.md

 # Shaded Progress Bars: A CSS/Sass Exercise
+> CSS only progress bar.
 A tutorial on how to create shaded CSS-only progress bars with Sass.
-By Rafael González.
+By-Rafael González.

 [Article on Codrops](http://tympanus.net/codrops/?p=25049)